precision-sustainable-ag/Target1-Hackathon/README.md

 2. If you are note able to connect please contact one of your mentors and check the connectivity using monitor, keyboard and mouse.

-3. The depthai library is preinstalled in the RPi and the cameras are precalibrated, you are able to run the demo file **/home/pi/depthai/depthai_demo.py**
+3. The depthai library is preinstalled in the RPi and the cameras are precalibrated, you are able to run the demo file **/home/pi/depthai/depthai_demo.py**.
+A good explanation of this demo [here](https://github.com/luxonis/depthai) in the Readme.md file.

 4. Please follow the instructions and documentation of [Luxonis' webpage](https://docs.luxonis.com/en/latest/pages/tutorials/first_steps/) to understand better the camera uses.